NVIDIA/GenerativeAIExamples/docs/text_only_ingest.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Enable text only ingestion support
+# Enable text only ingestion support in Docker
 For ingesting text only files, developers do not need to deploy the complete pipeline with all NIMs connected.
 In case your usecase requires extracting text from files, follow steps below to deploy just the necassary components.

 1. Follow steps outlined in the [quickstart guide](quickstart.md#start-using-on-prem-models) till step 3.